pixelpogo/iScale/README.md

 Syntax: `open <names>`

-Open a shell using `ssh -A` to all specified instances and immediately executes `sudo -sEH` afterwards.
-This will allow you to still use your local private key to connect to other instances within the cluster. `<names>` is a list that can contain any role or instances names.
-Unless `<names>` is a single instance name a new iTerm windows is opened before.
+Opens a shell using `ssh -A` to all specified instances and immediately executes `sudo -sEH` afterwards.
+This will allow you to use your local private key to connect to other instances within the cluster. `<names>` is a list that can contain role or instances names.
+Unless `<names>` is a single instance's name shell are opened in a new iTerm window.

 	PROMPT$ iScale.rb staging open db-master zeus mws-redis-mu1 opening new window...